HSA compliant - CPD accredited Trusted by 50,000+ professionals

 Who Needs Abrasive Wheels Training?

 Abrasive Wheels Training is essential for workers across virtually every industry in Ireland.
-While some professions involve more obvious work-at-height tasks, many workers underestimate the risks present in their daily activities.
+While some professions involve more obvious abrasive wheel tasks, many workers underestimate the risks present in their daily activities.
 The following groups particularly benefit from our Abrasive Wheels Course:

 • construction and maintenance staff - Workers handling packages, operating equipment, and managing inventory